bylder

 CHALLENGE

 The product has been growing organically by adding features on demand from clients.
 Resulting in an elaborate tool with many features, roles and permissions.
-Structuring all of that into a coherent easy to use experience without alienating the existing user base.
+I have had to structure all of that into a coherent easy to use experience without alienating the existing user base.

 The presentations themselves are web-based - essentially mini websites - allowing for a smooth, interactive pitch experience and detailed analytics.
 But that also introduced complexity: the structure had to follow web development rules, which posed challenges for brand designers, sales reps, and non-technical managers building these decks.